This may help with this and other fake asteroid news. It's a no hazard asteroid.

 The sensationalist press just pick one at random from time to time for no apparent reason and scare everyone about it.
 Not based on any warning from NASA.

-That's just a screen shot.
-You can check the new page here yourself
+You can check it here yourself

 - NASA Near Earth Asteroids and Comets Table - As words instead of techy numbers

-I have also taken the opportunity to do a unified search for the Selected object that shows you whether an object is in the table, or removed, and if it is neither of those, provides a link you can use to look for it elsewhere, and other details.
+I have also taken the opportunity to do a unified search for the Selected object that shows you whether an object is in the table, or removed, and if it is neither of those, provides a link you can use to look for it elsewhere, and other details

 I've also added details of how many dice you’d need to throw and get them all as sixes to be equivalent to this happening.
 I find this works well when explaining the table to non techy scared people.